 `...7 Are ye not as children of the Ethiopians unto me, O children of Israel? saith SoNiNi.
 Have not I brought up Israel out of the land of Egypt? and the Philistines from Caphtor, and the Syrians from Kir?`

 We see the ancient world geographical location of the Philistines.
-We put forth the notion that these places would have been territories on the Southwest African coast, how far down and spread out is hard to say.
-They, the Dogon people, were builders of the Philistine Pentapolis most likely up the Southwest African coast, which included Ashdod, Ashkelon, Ekron, Gath and Gaza in the far south.
+We put forth the notion that these places would have been territories on the SOUTH EAST African coast, how far down and spread out is hard to say.
+They, the Dogon people, were builders of the Philistine Pentapolis most likely up the Southeastern African coast, which included Ashdod, Ashkelon, Ekron, Gath and Gaza in the far south.
+Gaza is a place that still bears the name in Mozambique today, among the locals.
 This where the so-called five city states of the Philistines (Pentapolis) as described in Joshua 13,3:

 2 “This is the land that remains: all the regions of the Philistines and Geshurites,3 from the Shihor River on the east of Egypt to the territory of Ekron on the north, all of it counted as Canaanite though held by the five Philistine rulers in Gaza, Ashdod, Ashkelon, Gath and Ekron; the territory of the Avvites4 on the south; all the land of the Canaanites, from Arah of the Sidonians as far as Aphek and the border of the Amorites;5 the area of Byblos; and all Lebanon to the east, from Baal Gad below Mount Hermon to Lebo Hamath.